The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

 \begin{proposition} Let $s>0$, $\lambda>1$, and $1\le p\le\infty$.
 Then

 and their norms are equivalent.
 More precisely, there exists a constant $C=C(n,p,s,\lambda)\ge 1$ such that for all $u\in\mathcal S(\mathbb R^n)$,

 \end{proposition}

-Finally, for classical Bessel potential spaces the standard embedding theory is well understood.
-The continuous embeddings in three regimes can be found, for instance, in \cite[Theorem~6.2.4]{grafakos2009modern}.
-Moreover, sharp local compact embeddings on bounded domains and the global compactness phenomenon under radial symmetry are treated in \cite[Theorem 1.1]{bellido2025compact} and \cite[Section 3.4, Theorem 4 and Corollary 2]{sickel2000radial}.
-For logarithmic Bessel potential spaces in the sense of \cite{opic2000bessel}, further results on compact embeddings and related sharpness issues can be found, for instance, in \cite{edmunds2006non,edmunds2005compact}.
-For the reader's convenience, we summarize the relevant classical results below.
+We now come to the embedding and compactness theory, which is one of the main applications of the preceding analysis.
+For the classical Bessel scale, the continuous embedding theory is standard; see, for instance, \cite[Theorem~6.2.4]{grafakos2009modern}.
+Sharp local compact embeddings on bounded domains and global compactness under radial symmetry are discussed in \cite[Theorem~1.1]{bellido2025compact} and \cite[Section~3.4, Theorem~4 and Corollary~2]{sickel2000radial}.
+For logarithmic Bessel spaces in the sense of \cite{opic2000bessel}, further compactness results can be found in \cite{edmunds2006non,edmunds2005compact}.
+For convenience, we summarize the relevant classical facts in the following statement: